 Researchers from Michigan State University (MSU) in East Lansing and Johns Hopkins University in Baltimore, MD, revealed what types of data leak from secure servers during hospital data breaches.
-They published their study in the
+They published their study in the Annals of Internal Medicine.

 This type of data breach can have severe consequences for the people whose information the hackers obtain says John (Xuefeng) Jiang, lead author and MSU professor of accounting and information systems.
 He adds that it is not always financial fraud or identity theft that happens as a result.
 It can also lead to the misuse of sensitive, medical information.

 Potential for fraud, identity theft, and more

 "The major story we heard from victims was how compromised, sensitive information caused financial or reputation loss," says Prof. Jiang.
 "A criminal might file a fraudulent tax return or apply for a credit card using the social security number and birth dates leaked from a hospital data breach."

 This is the first research that has revealed details on the types and amount of public health information obtained through hacking incidents.
 The researchers estimate that the 1,461 data breaches that took place over 10 years from 2009 to 2019 impacted 169 million people.

 To identify what data was at risk, researchers divided information into one of three categories: demographic information, which includes names and email addresses; financial information, including date of service, billing amount, and payment information; and medical information, which includes items such as diagnoses and treatment.

 The study authors broke down demographic information further by categorizing social security numbers and birth dates into "sensitive demographic information," and financial information, which included payment cards and banking details, into "sensitive financial information."

 These categories are ripe for exploitation from those who want to commit identity theft or financial fraud.

 Knowing the target is a key part of the battle